 Simple Property Crowdfunding

-At Simple Crowdfunding, we offer both equity and peer to peer lending opportunities.
-On our Invest page, it is easy to tell the difference between the two types of investments:
+At Simple Crowdfunding, we offer both equity and peer to peer lending investment opportunities under one roof.
+On our Invest Page, it is easy to tell the difference between the two types of investments:

 - Equity projects have a copper border and have an 'Equity' badge on the project image.